 Design Standards for transparent window coverage, drive-through windows, signage (including Wayfinding signage), waste collection and loading functions, green building features, and other building and site design details shall be established in the Exhibit B.

 Public Art in the Property, if provided, shall be installed and maintained by the Developer Owners or Representative.
-Public Art installations that occur will be in a place visible by and to the public whenever possible.
+Public Art installations that occur will be in a place visible by and to the public.
 The Developer Owners or Representative will consult with the Town of Chapel Hill Public and Cultural Arts Office to discuss options for public art as the Development moves forward.

 5.7 Public Schools. – New information (March 20, 2015)